sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ## Introduction

 The `byrow` function is a high performance (multi-threaded) function for row-wise operations.
 It is designed to make tasks like summing up each row simple, efficient, and lightening fast.
-The function can be used as a stand-alone function or inside `modify` or `combine` functions.
+The function can be used as a stand-alone function or inside `modify`/`modify!` or `combine` functions.
 The stand-alone syntax of the function is `byrow(ds, fun, cols, ...)`, where `ds` is a data set, `fun` is a function, and `cols`  is the list of columns which row-wise operation is going to be applied on their values in each row, e.g. the following code creates a data set with 100,000 rows and 100 columns, and adds the values in each row,

 ```jldoctest
 julia> ds = Dataset(rand(10^5, 100), :auto);